jaakkopaakkonen/rung/README.md

 You can write your own task or use the tasks coming with the framework.

-Each task has set of zero or more inputs , eachi mandatory or optional, a name and executable part (python function, command or shell script).
+Each task has set of zero or more inputs , mandatory or optional, a name and executable part (python function, command or shell script).

 All tasks have a string name.
 Inputs are name value pairs, both are strings.

+### Result store
+You can use results of earlier executed tasks as input by using task name (and possible keys and indexes if result is dictionary or list) as input value.

 # Development